 Sports Medicine Grand Rounds is broadcast to M Health/Fairview-Riverside, Brennan Center, Fairview Maple Grove Medical Center, Fairview Lakes, Fairview Northland/Princeton and FSOC - Blaine.

 Questions?
 Contact Heidi Beckendorf, firstname.lastname@example.org

 Fairview Health Services is accredited by the Minnesota Medical Association (MMA) to provide continuing medical education for physicians.
-This educational activity is designated for a maximum of 1.0 AMA PRA Category 1 Credit™.
+This live educational activity is designated for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with their participation in the activity.

 This educational activity qualifies for 1.0 Category 1 credits under Minnesota rule MN Rule 5601.2400, Subpart 1, A.